 - Vanessa Adams and Shelly Vincent: TDL Training Puts Women on a Path to Self-Sufficiency.
 Extending a transportation, distribution, and logistics training program into two prisons to create new training and employment opportunities for women and men returning from incarceration.

 - Lancaster Lebanon Intermediate Unit 13 Students.
 Thinking Long Term.
 After stints in state prison, Bill Vaskie and Joe Gonzalez knew they had to change.
 At Lancaster Lebanon Intermediate Unit 13 in Pennsylvania, they received customized support for their specific academic needs, which led them both to receive their GEDs and then job training for careers as welders.

-- Loraine Community College Students.
+- Lorain Community College Students.
 Helping Hands Create Opportunities for Change.
 Rebuilding one's life after prison can't be done alone.
 In Ohio, a program at Lorain County Community College uses education and lots of support-mentors, academic counselors and advisors-to help students with criminal histories make a successful reentry.

-- Essex Community College Students: Building Trust to Rebuild Lives.
+- Essex Community College Students.
+Building Trust to Rebuild Lives.
 Life in prison makes it hard to trust anyone.
 The BROWNS program team at Essex Community College in New Jersey has no hidden agendas and wants its former-inmate students to know how to respond to challenging situations and to develop their cognitive skills to make better decisions.